spadeshiro/NTR-Abyss/README.md

 - Translated most of the UI
 - Translations for gameplay-related stuff, eg. character kits, abyss mode, brothel minigame, etc.
 - Story translation
+- Powered by [AbyssMod](https://github.com/anosu/AbyssMod/), bringing you features such as mosaic removal
+- Updates sent directly to your installation, simply restart your game to apply new translation files!

 ## Installation
 1. **(For old users)** Delete BepinEx folder inside your `dotabyss_x_cl` folder